Global trace formula for ultra-differentiable Anosov flows: Denjoy--Carleman classes and ultradifferentiable functions

 Notice that the the sequence $A\p{\kappa,\upsilon}$ is logarithmically convex:

 It is then a well-established fact (see e.g. \cite{nqa} and references therein) that the class $\mathcal{C}^{\kappa,\upsilon} \coloneqq \mathcal{C}^{A\p{\kappa,\upsilon}}$ is closed under multiplication, composition, the inverse function theorem and solving ODEs.
-Notice that the class $\mathcal{C}^{\kappa,\upsilon}$ is closed under differentitation if and only if $\upsilon \leq 2$.
+Notice that the class $\mathcal{C}^{\kappa,\upsilon}$ is closed under differentiation\footnote{It follows from the fact that the condition (2.1.6) from \cite{nqa} is satisfied if and only if $\upsilon \leq 2$.} if and only if $\upsilon \leq 2$.
 Since $\mathcal{C}^{\kappa,\upsilon}$ is greater than any Gevrey class, it is non-quasi-analytic and contains partitions of unity.
 We are not aware of any references in the literature dealing specifically with the classes $\mathcal{C}^{\kappa,\upsilon}$ that we use here.
 However, the particular classes that are studied in \cite{ultsim} for instance and the classes $\mathcal{C}^{\kappa,\upsilon}$ look a bit alike.
-We shall sometimes refer to the objects (functions, manifolds, etc) having $\mathcal{C}^{\kappa,\upsilon}$ regularity as ultradifferentiable objects.
+We will sometimes refer to the objects (functions, manifolds, etc) having $\mathcal{C}^{\kappa,\upsilon}$ regularity as ultradifferentiable objects.
 Beware that this is not in any way a canonical name.

 The Fourier transform will be a key tool in this paper, it is thus natural to introduce a suitable class of rapidly decreasing functions and associated spaces of tempered generalized distributions.
-This is often done in the literatur, in particular when dealing with Gevrey classes (see for instance \cite{pilipotemp, pilipoconv}).
-Notice that we will use the following convention for the Fourirer transform: if $f \in L^{1}\p{\R^d}$ and $\xi \in \R^d$ we set
+This is often done in the literature, in particular when dealing with Gevrey classes (see for instance \cite{pilipotemp, pilipoconv}).
+Notice that we will use the following convention for the Fourier transform: if $f \in L^{1}\p{\R^d}$ and $\xi \in \R^d$ we set

 For all $ \kappa > 0$, $\upsilon >1 $ and $f \in \mathcal{C}^{\infty}\p{\R^d}$, define